 The failure to identify trigger events and make decisions based on both historical and real-time data is what prevents Smart Home vendors from creating products with mass-market appeal.

-And we have to disappoint you: we’re still a few years away from the development and large-scale implementation of elaborate spatial sensing and data analytics solutions that would allow Smart Homes to identify objects and people with 100% accuracy, effectively manage background noise in speech recognition systems and remove friction from connected home set-up and operation.
+And we have to disappoint you: we’re still a few years away from the development and large-scale implementation of elaborate spatial sensing and data analytics solutions that would allow Smart Homes to identify objects and people with 100 percent accuracy, effectively manage background noise in speech recognition systems and remove friction from connected home set-up and operation.

 However, forward-thinking techpreneurs can take a huge step forward by incorporating facial recognition, biometric access control, and Natural Language Processing (NLP) technologies into their connected home products.